rlamorea/helloworld/_posts/2024-12-04-my-journey-1-the-commodore-64.md

 </span>

 My first computer was, like so many of my generation, a Commodore 64.
 I got it for Christmas in 1983, about a year and a half after it came out.
-I also got a small (Zenith?) black and white TV for a monitor.
+I also got a small black and white TV for a monitor.

 I can remember getting it hooked up to the TV and turning it on.